Gargi28-sketch/BioinformHer-R-Class-Project/README.md

 A barplot of total expression per patient will also be generated.

 ## Notes
 * All computations use **base R** functions.
-* The script is fully reproducible due to the fixed random seed.
-* The interpretation dynamically adapts to the generated dataset.

-## How to Run

-1. Open `analysis.R` in R or RStudio.
-2. Execute the script (Ctrl+Shift+Enter or Source).
-3. View console outputs and generated barplot.

 ---